 While well intentioned, these temptations must be discouraged.

 Company retreats aren’t another day at the office.
-The reason for getting together (at non negligible cost) is to leave work behind and share in the high-level vision of the company that is often eclipsed by day to day responsibilities.
+The reason for getting together (a non-negligible cost) is to leave work behind and share in the high-level vision of the company that is often eclipsed by day to day responsibilities.

 It’s important that management establish a framework to reinforce this goal.
 No work should be assigned during the retreat and no deliverables expected.
 Schedules should be adjusted accordingly.
 Once at the company retreat laptops and phones should be left in rooms during presentations.
 Multitasking should not be permitted.